January 31, 2021

 We are both huge fans of Greg and we wanted the book to be comprehensive and accurate and readable by not only dedicated fans, but by readers who might not have even heard of Greg but were intrigued by the tidbits they knew about his life story, or by a comedy clip of his stand-up or of a roast that they’d seen online or on TV.
 I knew Greg’s work well from watching all his specials and listening to his CD and watching and rewatching what I could scour on the internet.
 I think Matt was the same, perhaps more so since they were in the same business – but Matt also saw Greg perform live once, and during the signing Greg told Matt that he was handsome.
 (I can confirm.)

 What we absolutely did not want for the book was some tossed-together compilation of bits and pieces from the internet, and maybe with an interview or two to make it all legit.
-We ending up doing a lot of research for the book and gaining access to some background information that is not findable elsewhere, some of which made it into the book.
+We ended up doing a lot of research for the book and gaining access to some background information that is not findable elsewhere, some of which made it into the book.

 Here are some basic stats: